TiitPriit/ComponentLibrary/README.md

 Overview

-This is a component library built for [insert project name], developed as a final project for [course name or school name].
 The library provides a web-based interface where users can browse, preview, and copy code snippets for prebuilt UI components styled with Tailwind CSS.

 Features